szhou0202/semantic_uncertainty/README.md

-# Detecting Hallucinations in Large Language Models Using Semantic Entropy
+# Detecting Hallucinations in Large Language Models Using Paraphrase-Augmented Semantic Entropy

-This repository contains the code necessary to reproduce the short-phrase and sentence-length experiments of the Nature submission 'Detecting Hallucinations in Large Language Models Using Semantic Entropy'.

 This repository builds on the original, now deprecated codebase for semantic uncertainty at [https://github.com/lorenzkuhn/semantic_uncertainty](https://github.com/lorenzkuhn/semantic_uncertainty).

-## System Requirements

-We here discuss hardware and software system requirements.

-### Software Dependencies
+## Software Dependencies

 Our code relies on Python 3.11 with PyTorch-CUDA 11.8